Near Commerce City in Adams County, Colorado — The American Mountains (Southwest)

 Also see . . .

 1. Rocky Mountain Arsenal: About the Refuge.
 As production declined at war's end, a portion of the idle facilities were leased to Shell Chemical Co. for the production of agricultural chemicals.
 The Arsenal was later used for Cold-War weapons production and demilitarization.
 In the early 1980s, the Army and Shell began an extensive environmental cleanup under the oversight of federal, state, and local regulatory agencies.
-The Arsenal’s cleanup program was completed in 2010 and the Refuge has reached its final size of 15,000 acres making (Submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The Arsenal’s cleanup program was completed in 2010 and the Refuge has reached its final size of 15,000 acres making it one of the largest urban refuge's in the country.
+(Submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Rocky Mountain Arsenal National Wildlife Refuge.
 The Rocky Mountain Arsenal was built in 1942 to manufacture chemical weapons.
 A portion of the site was leased to private industry in 1946 for petroleum production and agricultural and industrial chemical manufacturing.
 When the American chemical weapons program was shut down after the Vietnam War, the RMA served as a site for dismantling and disposing of these weapons.
-The Shell Oil Company also used a portion of the site in (Submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The Shell Oil Company also used a portion of the site in the 1980s to produce pesticides.
+The RMA was closed in 1985, and in 1987 environmental testing revealed that the site was extremely polluted.
+The RMA was listed on the National (Submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on August 8, 2018.
-This page originally submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 65 times since then.
+It was originally submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 148 times since then and 32 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 7, 8, 9. submitted on August 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Syd Whittle was the editor who published this page.